Zest-studi-o/P01-Allotment-gardens/README.md

 This website has four pages that can be accessed from the navigation menu (home page, locations page, gallery and contact us page) it also has a thank you page that can be accessed when sending a form.

-- All pages have:
+- **All pages have:**
  - The Sites title.
-    This redirects the user to the home page by clicking on the logo.
+    - This redirects the user to the home page by clicking on the logo.
+    - The user can simply click on it to come back to the home page at any time, providing an easy user experience.

     ![Logo](docs/logo.png)

  - A navigation bar that is responsive and adjusts depending on the screen sizes via media queries.
+    - This will allow the user to navigate easily from any of the pages.
+    - For desktop screen sizes the navigation bar is on the right-hand side.

     ![Nav bar desktop](docs/nav-bar-desktop.png)

+    - For tablet screen sizes the navigation bar is under the logo for an optimal display.
+    - For mobile screen sizes the navigation menu is a burger toggler which makes things easier for the user by being able to collapse the content when not needed or clicking on it to expand it.

 - A footer with links to social media.
+    - These links open in a new tab for easy navigation.
+    - The user will find value by being encouraged to connect via social media.
     ![Footer](docs/footer.png)

-- Home Page.
+- **Home Page.**
   - Hero section.
-    This shows an image of a member of City Gardens in the allotments with a banner that describes that the page is about allotments in Dublin.
+    - This shows an image of a member of City Gardens in the allotments with a banner that describes that the page is about allotments in Dublin.
+    - This introduces the user to City Gardens and makes easy to understand what the site is about.

    ![Hero image](docs/hero-image.webp)

   - About us section.
-    This explains to the user what is City Gardens, the reasons to have an allotment and how to take part.
+    - This explains to the user what is City Gardens, the reasons to have an allotment and how to take part.
+    - This is valuable to the user as it contains relevant information and answers to the most common questions.

     ![About us](docs/about-us-1.png)

     ![About us](docs/about-us-2.png)

   - Video section.
-    This links to videos on relevant content such as how is it having an allotment, or harvesting the produce.
+    - This links to videos on relevant content such as how is it having an allotment, or harvesting the produce.
+    - The user finds value in seeing other people with allotments speaking about them and see clearly what to expect.

     ![Videos](docs/videos.png)

-- Locations page.
+- **Locations page.**
   - Cards with images of the locations.
   - Information with address and contact details and link to a map.
+  - The user can find easily the locations by clicking on google maps, this section also has a contact email address for the particular location.

    ![Locations](docs/locations.png)

-- Gallery.
+- **Gallery.**
   - Image gallery.
-    This section has a gallery of images from participants and the allotments themselves.
+    - This section has a gallery of images from participants and the allotments themselves.
+    - This is valuable to the user as they can see other members and how the allotments look like, what sort of produce they can obtain, generating a positive response.

     ![Gallery](docs/gallery.png)

-- Contact us page.
+- **Contact us page.**
   - Form.
-    This section has a contact form in which the user can further enquire about how to join or any other queries they might have.
-The form has input fields for name, surname, email address, and a box in which they can include their question, there is a contact us button call to action, the form uses form validation, so the user must fill up all the information to be able to submit.
+    - This section has a contact form in which the user can further enquire about how to join or any other queries they might have.
+The form has input fields for name, surname, email address, radio buttons to select the location preferred and a box in which they can include their question, there is a contact us button call to action, the form uses form validation, so the user must fill up all the information to be able to submit.
+    - The user can find an easy way to contact City Gardens to apply for an allotment and also to ask general questions or make suggestions.

     ![Contact us](docs/contact-page.png)

 - Thank you page.
-  - Once the form is successfully submitted the page thanks and redirects the user to the home page in 10s.
+  - Once the form is submitted successfully the page thanks and redirects the user to the home page in 10s.
+  - Thank you pages are known to provide good user experience as they confirm the form submission and thank the users for their time, creating a positive feeling.
     ![Thank you](docs/thank-you.png)

 ### Features Left to Implement

+In the future I would like to:

-Add some animations.
+- Add some animations to the images.
+- Implement further form validations by adding JS.
+- Create individual pages for each location, that the user could easily access by clicking on the cards in the locations section.
+- Create a search bar and a filter for the locations to be able to sort and find.

 ### Accessibility